Gagniuc/Applied-Genetics-1.2/bin/README.md

 VB6 binary companion files such as `.frx`, `.ctx`, `.pgx` and `.agx` should not be edited as ordinary text.
 The internal markers in `.pro` files must also remain unchanged because the loader searches for their exact spelling.

 The repository is intended to preserve the original application in a form that can still be studied, compiled and used.
 Any future port to another language or framework should be kept separate from the historical VB6 edition so that the original program and its file formats remain available.

-## License

-No licence file was found in the archived source packages.
-Until a repository-level licence is added, the source should be treated as all rights reserved.